Welcome to the most

 59% of the time, 2 out of every

-3 races, Roberts finished in the top 22 with:
+3 races, Roberts finished in the top 22 with: --29 finishes in the 6-10 category,

 -- 9 finishes in the 11-22 area